 History of the Book Trade

 This collection domain relates to the history of books.
-This concerns books as physical objects as well as the history of the book trade: the production, distribution and consumption of books.
+It covers books as physical objects as well as the history of the book trade: the production, distribution and consumption of books.
 The emphasis lies on the Netherlands and on the period after 1800.

 The collection of the University Library of Amsterdam includes many tens of thousands of books and publications documenting the development of the book from classical antiquity up to and including the digital era.
 In addition, the University Library owns a large collection of secondary literature in the field of book studies.
 Finally, the Special Collections manage the archives and collections relating to the history of the book trade.
 The history of book production also includes the history of graphic techniques.

-The collection domain is closely interwoven with the collection domain Graphic Design and Typography.
-The collections in these fields are among the largest and oldest in the world.
-The concentration of archives of organisations in the book sector is unique.
+This collection domain is closely interwoven with the Graphic Design and Typography collection domain.
+The collections in these fields are among the largest and oldest in the world, and the concentration of archives from organisations in the book sector is unique.

-The collections are meaningful to research into subjects relating to the history of books and cultural history and to the history of the book industry.
-There is close collaboration with the Stichting Bibliotheek van het Boekenvak (Library of the Book Trade Foundation), Museum Enschedé in Haarlem and the research group for Book and Manuscript Studies).
+The collections provide an important resource for research into subjects relating to the history of the book and cultural history and to the history of the book industry.
+There is close collaboration with the Stichting Bibliotheek van het Boekenvak (Library of the Book Trade Foundation), Museum Enschedé in Haarlem and the research group for Book and Manuscript Studies.
 Agreements have been made with the Koninklijke Bibliotheek (the National Library of the Netherlands) upon the demarcation of the bookhistorical collections of both institutions.